In my opinion, Buffalo Bill Days was a big success.

 And having volunteer music groups did not mean that the entertainment was not of high quality.

-Page 2 of 2 - Everything that I listened to was tops and I assume that the large crowd was a good indication that they thought that the performers were top-notch, too.
+Everything that I listened to was tops and I assume that the large crowd was a good indication that they thought that the performers were top-notch, too.

 I really enjoyed visiting with several of the artists and making valuable contacts for future ideas and events.
 For me, making these contacts was the most valuable part of the party.